2015 Events Archive

-Dr. Camillo Ricordi is Professor of Surgery and Director of the Diabetes Research Institute and the Cell Transplant Program at the University of Miami.
-Dr. Ricordi and collaborators developed the method for large scale production of human pancreatic islets, and he led the team that performed the first series of successful clinical islet allotransplants to reverse diabetes.
-Recognized by his peers as an expert in human cell processing, characterization and transplantation, Dr. Ricordi was president of the Cell Transplant Society and served on the FDA Biologic Response Modifiers Advisory Committee and the NIH Expert Panel and Strategic Planning Committees.
+Dr. Camillo Ricordi is a Professor of Surgery and Director of the Diabetes Research Institute and the Cell Transplant Program at the University of Miami.
+Dr. Ricordi and collaborators developed the method for large-scale production of human pancreatic islets, and he led the team that performed the first series of successful clinical islet allotransplants to reverse diabetes.
+Recognized by his peers as an expert in human cell processing, characterization, and transplantation, Dr. Ricordi was president of the Cell Transplant Society and served on the FDA Biologic Response Modifiers Advisory Committee and the NIH Expert Panel and Strategic Planning Committees.
 He is currently serving as Chairperson of the NIH Clinical Islet Transplantation Consortium, which standardized cell manufacturing protocols in North America and Europe and just completed the first multicenter FDA Phase III trial for what could become the first biologically active cell product approved in the US by the FDA.
 Dr. Ricordi has received numerous honors and awards and was also Knighted by the President of the Republic of Italy.
 He is currently serving on the editorial boards of CellR4 and Cell Transplantation.
-In 2013 he was appointed President of the Ri.MED Foundation by the Italian Prime Minister, one of the largest European investments in Biomedical Research, Biotechnologies and Regenerative Medicine.
+In 2013 he was appointed President of the Ri.MED Foundation by the Italian Prime Minister, one of the largest European investments in Biomedical Research, Biotechnologies, and Regenerative Medicine.
 Dr. Ricordi also serves as President of The Cure Alliance and Chairman of the Diabetes Research Institute Federation.
 He has authored over 700 scientific publications and 22 awarded patents.

 Addressing Urgent Challenges that Affect the Planet and Humankind: The Milan Protocol on Food and Nutrition

-The Barilla Center for Food and Nutrition (BCFN) Foundation, with the contribution of numerous experts from all over the world (scientists, economists, politicians, environmentalists, sociologists), in recent years has studied the great challenges and food paradoxes of our time, namely:
+The Barilla Center for Food and Nutrition (BCFN) Foundation, with the contribution of numerous experts from all over the world (scientists, economists, politicians, environmentalists, and sociologists), in recent years has studied the great challenges and food paradoxes of our time, namely:

 - 900 million people are malnourished while 33% of cereal production is used to feed almost 5 billion livestock and 7% of the production of cereals in the world is used for the production of biofuels.

 - This Planet produces enough food or calories to feed at least 4 times the 900 million malnourished people.
-Unfortunately one third of the food produced will never arrive on our tables (food waste).
+Unfortunately, one-third of the food produced will never arrive on our tables (food waste).

 Today with our current lifestyles and behaviors we are consuming the natural resources of one and a half planets.
 If we continue at this pace, when we’ll have to feed 9 billion people in 2050, we will need the resources of 3 Planets.
 And of course, this is neither possible nor sustainable.
 For the first time, EXPO 2015 will focus on “Feeding the Planet, Energy for Life”, clearly and powerfully placing the topic of food at the center of the agenda.

 The BCFN Foundation has proposed a protocol known as the Milan Protocol, which in addition to recalling the dilemmas outlined above, also indicates precise guidelines and objectives to be achieved in the years to come.
-The Italian Government has announced that during EXPO 2015 a policy-making document will be presented, the Milan Charter, which starting from the Milan Protocol, will further elaborate on the same issues and will aim to get the largest possible consensus and support.
+The Italian Government has announced that during EXPO 2015 a policy-making document will be presented, the Milan Charter, which starts from the Milan Protocol, will further elaborate on the same issues and will aim to get the largest possible consensus and support.
 On October 16, 2015 (World Food Day), the Milan Charter will be handed over to the Secretary General of the United Nations.